 Rosling’s Gapminder technology is great at bringing data to life.
 But once the data had been displayed on the screen, Rosling would either use the computer mouse or walk over to the screen with a long stick and explain the axes, key subsets, trends, etc. He would also pose rhetorical questions about the data so that the audience could better understand its relevance.

 Lesson: Make the data meaningful for the audience.
 Explain key aspects of a chart or graph and put things into context.

-Rosling didn’t just use fancy software to present data, he also used a very common household item as an effective prop.
+Hans Rosling’s presentation wasn’t just supported with fancy software to present data; Rosling also used a very common household item as an effective prop.